agweimar/hackTM/README.md

 In order to copy files to the board you could use different libaries.

 ### mpy utils
-[mpy-utils](https://github.com/nickzoic/mpy-utils) establish a Filesystem in userspace connection to the board and allow you to change files directly on the board. (very handy)
+[mpy-utils](https://github.com/nickzoic/mpy-utils) establish a Filesystem in userspace connection to the board and allow you to change files directly on the board. (very handy)bla